Kelly has been the subject of media coverage including participating in a live 90 minute tithing debate

 March 11, 2008: Charisma Magazine mentioned Russell Kelly and the CBS article on the first page of its

-July 18, 2008: In a rare occasion the Texas Baptist Standard (SBC) printed Kelly's comments in response
+July 18, 2008: The Texas Baptist Standard (SBC) printed Kelly's comments in response to a tithing

 September 14, 2008: The St. Petersburg Times mentioned Russell Kelly and his book, Should the Church Teach